Local Helpline 0808 80 200 28 (8am - 8pm Mon-Sun)

 We work effectively with other agencies to support victims of domestic abuse.
-We are a member of the North West Leicestershire Domestic Abuse Forum which is attended by many partners such as the police and Women's Aid.
+We are part of the Safer North West Leicestershire Partnership's Domestic Abuse Priority Action Group which is attended by partners such as the police and Leicestershire County Council.
 Its purpose is to bring together different agencies involved in supporting victims to improve coordination and raise awareness.

 Domestic Homicide Reviews

 The Safer North West Leicestershire Partnership is responsible for carrying out domestic homicide reviews in this area.
 A domestic homicide review (DHR) is a review of the circumstances in which the death of a person aged 16 or over has, or appears to have, resulted from violence, abuse or neglect by:-

 - a person to whom they were related or with whom they had been in an intimate personal relationship, or